 My heart goes out to this young Palestinian boy and his family.
 I love this boy.
 I can only imagine how much pain he was experiencing that led him to want to kill.
 I am working in his home village; many of his neighbors work with me for peace and for dignity in our youth movement, Kids4Peace, challenging the status quo for both Palestinians and Israelis.
 This is the language I believe we need to use.
 We, the religious leaders and activists, must stop being “pro-Palestine” and “pro-Israel” and begin being “pro-Image of God.”
 We must be pro-education and love, offering an “Intimate critique”—a critique that comes from a place of love.

 In your vocation as imam, you are a spiritual guide to many, including myself.
 I beg you, if you want to help, teach life and holiness.
 Teach us how the holy Qur’an and the Prophet (PBUH) can help us.
 Come and stand with us as we take action stopping with our own bodies the violence of both sides.
-I risk my life each day to be with my Palestinian famil; show me that you, as a leader, are willing to do likewise.
+I risk my life each day to be with my Palestinian family; show me that you, as a leader, are willing to do likewise.

 Lastly, and personally: please keep me in your prayers, and may Allah bless us all with life.